 You might think you would be better off taking care of your case alone.
 Most people believe they’re saving more money by not seeking legal representation.
 Unfortunately, that plan usually backfires.
 Individuals who try to handle their cases alone usually end up with a much smaller settlement, or their claim is denied altogether.

 If you were the victim of a motorcycle accident and want to pursue legal action, you should immediately contact OnderLaw.
 Our Ferguson motorcycle accident attorneys know the process forward and backward.
 We have years of experience and vast resources we can use to prove fault.

 When you hire us, the first step we will take is to open a thorough investigation into the crash.
 We will reconstruct what happened and determine with absolute certainty who is to blame.
 We know exactly where to look to find crucial evidence, such as:

 Insurance companies do not care about claimants.
 It is imperative that you remember that.
 If you don’t retain an attorney, the insurance company will most likely take advantage of that.
 They might send you forms to sign, and if you’re not careful, you could sign away your rights to the maximum insurance coverage.
 They could also use intimidation to scare you into dropping your case.
 If you make it to settlement negotiations, they could provide an offer much lower than you deserve and convince you it’s the highest they can go.

 There are many roadblocks you could face during legal proceedings.
-At OnderLaw, LLC , it’s our job to ensure we protect your rights and pursue the financial award you deserve.
+At OnderLaw, it’s our job to ensure we protect your rights and pursue the financial award you deserve.
 We will handle every step on your behalf, including all communication with the insurance company.
-If we need to move forward with a lawsuit, we have the resources to do so.
+If we need to move forward with a motorcycle accident lawsuit, our Ferguson lawyers have the resources to do so.
 Our legal team is ready for anything and will never back down from a fight.

-If you sustained injuries in a motorcycle crash and want to speak with one of our Ferguson motorcycle accident attorneys about your options, call us today.
+If you sustained injuries in a motorcycle crash and want to speak with one of our compassionate attorneys about your options, call us today.